 How long will it take for me to buy crypto with a solo 401k?

 It entirely depends on the exchange’s application process.
-Usually, it takes a few weeks, since most exchanges require you go through a vigorous verification process.
+Usually, it can take a few weeks since most exchanges require you go through a lengthy verification process.

 Can I buy whatever crypto I want or are my choices limited?